On the first cohomology of automorphism groups of graph groups

-\begin{proof}[Sketch proof of Proposition \ref{prop:day}] First, it follows from the definition of the group $\Aut^0(\Gamma)$, that $\Aut^0(\Gamma)$ is generated by all the type (2) Whitehead automorphisms, and all inversions.
-We may of course add the elements of $\operatorname{Sym}^0(A_\Gamma)$ to this list of generators.
+\begin{proof}[Sketch proof of Proposition \ref{prop:day}] First, it follows directly from the definition that $\Aut^1(\Gamma)$ is generated by all the type (2) Whitehead automorphisms, and every thin inversion.
+Thanks to relator (R5), we may add the elements of $\operatorname{Sym}^1(A_\Gamma)$ to this list of generators.

-Moreover, all the relations in $R^0$ are indeed relations in $\Aut^0(A_\Gamma)$.
-Therefore, it remains to justify why these form a complete set of relations in $\Aut^0(A_\Gamma)$.
-Observe also that $R^0$ consists of the whole list (R1)-(R10) except for possibly some relators of type (R6) and (R7).
+Let $R^1$ be the list (R1)-(R10) of Day's relators, except that (R6) and (R7) are substituted by (R6)' and (R7)', respectively.
+Observe that every relation in $R^1$ is indeed a relation in $\Aut^1(A_\Gamma)$.
+Therefore, it remains to justify why these form a complete set of relations in $\Aut^1(A_\Gamma)$.

 By Theorem A.1 of \cite{Day}, every automorphism $\alpha \in \Aut(A_\Gamma)$ may be written as a product $\alpha= \beta \gamma$, where $\beta$ lies in the subgroup of $\Aut(A_\Gamma)$ generated by {\em short-range} automorphisms and $\gamma$ is in the subgroup generated by {\em long-range} automorphisms.
 Here, we say that $\delta \in \Aut(A_\Gamma)$ is {\em long-range} if either it is a type (1) Whitehead automorphism, or it is a type (2) automorphism specified by a subset $(A,v)$ such that $\delta$ fixes all the elements adjacent to $v$ in $\Gamma$.
 Similarly, we say that $\delta \in A_\Gamma$ is {\em short-range} if it is a type (2) automorphism specified by a subset $(A, v)$ and $\delta$ fixes all the elements of $\Gamma$ not adjacent to $v$.
 Following Day, we denote by $\Omega_l$ (resp. $\Omega_s$) the set of all long-range (resp. short-range) automorphisms.